marcus-at-localhost/docs/en/administration/installation.md

 > Installation guide is based on **Ubuntu**.
 Of course, you can use any unix-based system, but make sure that your OS supports the following commands.<br/>

-To create your new AtroCore application, first make sure you're using PHP 7.1 or above and have [Composer](https://getcomposer.org/download/) installed.
+To create your new AtroCore application, first make sure you're using PHP 7.1 or above.

 Before you start you need to configure your web server: